microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 Run `npm run browser`.
 It will open a new browser window to http://localhost:5001/**tests**/html/.
 Then, navigate to the test file.

-When tests have completed successfully, it should show a green check.
+When tests have completed successfully, the page should display a green check.

 ![Transcript with a green check showing test succeeded](https://github.com/microsoft/BotFramework-WebChat/raw/main/docs/media/running-test.png)